2026-04-28

 - Kimi Antonelli with a pole position.

-- George Russel switches to hard tyres in the 21st lap, one lap before Kimi
+- George Russell switches to hard tyres in the 21st lap, one lap before Kimi.

 - Nico Hülkenberg dropped to P19 but managed to gain 8 places up to finish in P11.